-Specifically, it aims to help people save money on their energy bills, explore new ways of travelling around, and reduce energy use and demand, and our impact on the environment.
+Specifically, it aimed to help people save money on their energy bills, explore new ways of travelling around, and reduce energy use and demand, and our impact on the environment.

 REPLICATE stands for REnaissance in PLaces with Innovative Citizenship And TEchnology.

-Smart Homes: some homes will be able to try internet-connected appliances like ‘smart’ fridges and washing machines, low energy LED lighting and solar panels.
-The project will also be exploring how homes and businesses could generate and share energy within their local area as part of a ‘smart grid’, to reduce demand at peak times.
+Smart Homes: some homes trialled internet-connected appliances like ‘smart’ fridges and washing machines, low energy LED lighting and solar panels.
+The project also explored how homes and businesses could generate and share energy within their local area as part of a ‘smart grid’, to reduce demand at peak times.

-Smart Streets: people can trial new ways of getting around, including an electric bike scheme, an electric car club and an electric taxi bus.
-These transport options will be brought together in travel apps to give people more ways to get around and make it easier for drivers to find a local parking space.
+Smart Streets: people trialled new ways of getting around, including an electric bike scheme, an electric car club and an electric taxi bus.
+These transport options were brought together in travel apps to give people more ways to get around and make it easier for drivers to find a local parking space.

-Created By Us: REPLICATE will be exploring fun and creative ways to tackle other issues identified by the community, such as poor air quality and damp homes.
-You can get involved in community events and workshops, share your ideas, and work with others to come up with solutions.
+Created By Us: REPLICATE explored fun and creative ways to tackle other issues identified by the community, such as poor air quality and damp homes.

-The REPLICATE Project is a project of many partners and we’re supporting them to collaborate with local organisations, volunteers and residents to ensure the project benefits as many people as possible and that local knowledge is recognised and valued.
+The REPLICATE Project was a project of many partners and we supported them to collaborate with local organisations, volunteers and residents to ensure the project benefits as many people as possible and that local knowledge is recognised and valued.
 We have worked in communities for over 20 years and recently worked with organisations and residents in Easton on the Damp Busters pilot, which explored solutions to the problem of damp homes.

-We’re also leading the activities of the ‘Created By Us’ theme, which will use the process of The Bristol Approach.
-We will be working with organisations, groups and the wider community to identify other issues in their area and relevant digital technologies that could be used to tackle them.
+We led the activities of the ‘Created By Us’ theme, which used the process of The Bristol Approach to work with organisations, groups and the wider community to identify other issues in their area and relevant digital technologies that could be used to tackle them.